Skip navigation

 Design of buildings

-1. The Director, Facilities and Services, is responsible for establishing a minimum standard of security design for incorporation in all new or refurbished buildings.
-This includes location, building architectural features (including door and window design), electronic access and mechanical locking standards.
-Where practical new and refurbished buildings should apply CPTED (Crime Prevention Through Environmental Designs) standards.
+1. The Director of Facilities and Services is responsible for establishing a minimum standard of security design for incorporation in all new or refurbished buildings.
+This includes location, building architectural features (including door and window design), electronic access, Close Circuit Television (CCTV), and mechanical locking standards.
+Where practical, new and refurbished buildings will apply CPTED (Crime Prevention through Environmental Designs) standards.

 Electronic access systems

 1. As part of the campus security strategy, most University areas are fitted with electronic access controls on designated entry/exit doors.
-A back up mechanical locking system should always be installed as an alternative security measure in the event of electrical system failure.
+A back up mechanical locking system is always installed as an alternative security measure in the event of electrical system failure.
+The ANU UniSafe electronic access control standards apply to all buildings.

-2. Where electronic access is not fitted, the doors have appropriate mechanical locking systems and area management is responsible for ensuring that these doors are locked when not in use.
+2. Where electronic access is not fitted, the doors have appropriate mechanical locking systems and the local area management is responsible for ensuring that these doors are locked when not in use.

-3. Areas use the electronic access system identified by the University.
+3. Local areas use the electronic access system identified by the University.
 In regard to this system, the following applies:

-• The Director, Facilities and Services, has established specifications for the electronic system in accordance with the system standards adopted by the University.
+1. The Director of Facilities and Services has established specifications for the electronic system in accordance with the system standards adopted by the University.

-• The system is monitored by Facilities and Services (ANU Security) on a 24-hours/7 days basis.
+2. The system is monitored by Facilities and Services (ANU UniSafe) on a 24-hours/7 days basis; and

-• Individual access profiles are determined by the relevant area management, in accordance with the security standards established for that building
+3. Individual access profiles are determined by the relevant area management, in accordance with the security standards established for that building.
+The access is reviewed quarterly by the relevant delegated officer who keeps ANU UniSafe informed.

 Access to buildings

-1. The responsibility for establishing security arrangements (including access arrangements) within buildings, resides with the relevant Dean, Director or equivalent.
-In determining these arrangements, the delegated officer balances the need for security against the need to maintain access for legitimate users.
-To that end, the officer is to complete a risk assessment before finalising security arrangements for their building/s.
-As part of this assessment, they are to consider the following:
+2. The responsibility for establishing security arrangements (including access arrangements) within buildings, resides with the relevant Dean, Director or delegated officer.
+In determining these arrangements, the delegate balances the need for security against the need to maintain access for legitimate users.
+To that end, the delegate is to complete a risk assessment before finalising security arrangements for their building/s.
+As part of this assessment, the following is identified and evaluated:

-• Identification of risks, including personal safety, loss or damage to physical and intellectual property, disruption to operational activities
+• risks, including to personal safety, loss or damage to physical and intellectual property and disruption to operational activities.

-• Identification of the most appropriate security measures to minimise the risks
+• the most appropriate security measures to minimise the risks.

 • Specific arrangements necessary for the safety of people or animals, within research areas.

 1. There is no simple method of balancing security arrangements and procedures against the need for academic freedom.
 Each case requires an assessment of all issues before arrangements are established and at each time the circumstances change.
-As a guide, the primary concern of delegated officers in determining new security arrangements should be the safety of staff, students and visitors.
-Further, the risk to property and academic activity should be formally assessed before any measures that compromise academic freedom are implemented.
-Another matter that must be considered is whether there are areas within the building, which require broader community access, such as a library facility.
-If that is the case, arrangements need to be established facilitate ease of access to these areas, without compromising the security of the staff and students or the building.
-Similarly, buildings with higher level security arrangements should not, as a general rule, be used for meetings involving staff/students/visitors from other areas on campus
+As a guide, the primary concern of the delegate in determining new security arrangements is the safety of staff, students and visitors.
+Further, the risk to property and academic activity is formally assessed before any measures that compromise academic freedom are implemented.

 Key management

-1. Deans, Directors or equivalent are responsible for the management of keys within their areas.
-They are to ensure:
+1. The relevant Dean, Director or delegated officer are responsible for the management of keys within their areas.
+They are to ensure that:

 • Issuing of master keys is limited to essential personnel (as a guide, no more than two master keys for an area should be issued).
-A master key for the area is to be supplied to and held by ANU Security for extraordinary use only.
+A master key for the area is to be supplied to and held by the ANU UniSafe for extraordinary use only.

-• Keys are returned by staff and/or students when they are no longer required.
+• Any individual to whom a university key is issued is aware of their responsibility for ensuring safekeeping.
+Keys are returned by staff and/or students when they are no longer required.

 After hours contacts

-1. All areas are to nominate officers as after hours contacts in the event of emergency.
-Areas are responsible for ensuring an up to date contact list is provided electronically to Facilities and Services (ANU Security) each time staff or delegation arrangements change.
+1. All areas are to nominate officers as after-hours contacts in the event of emergency.
+Areas are responsible for ensuring an up-to-date contact list is provided electronically to Facilities and Services (ANU UniSafe) each time staff or delegation arrangements change.

 Site security

-1. The Director, Facilities and Services is responsible for managing security on campus grounds.
+1. The Director of Facilities and Services is responsible for managing security on campus grounds.
 As part of assessing the security requirements, the Director conducts site audits (including lighting audits) as required.
-The security arrangements established for the site balance the desire to maintain an open campus, with the need to protect community and property.
-Deans, Directors and Senior staff need to appraise themselves of the risks (potential and realised) in their area of activity.
-Facilities and Services, through the ANU Security Unit, can provide advice and assistance on the assessment and treatment of site security risks.
+The security arrangements established for the site balance the desire to maintain an open campus with the need to protect community and property.
+The relevant Dean, Director or delegated officer are required to appraise themselves of the risks (potential and realised) in their area of activity.
+Facilities and Services, through the ANU UniSafe, can provide advice and assistance on the assessment and treatment of site security risks.

 2. Facilities and Services, on behalf of the University, maintains the following services to support site security: